leejones06/azure-intro-vm-setup/README.md

 ![Part1_4 READY](https://github.com/user-attachments/assets/373bfeca-c492-44fb-8ac5-1611fbe23e6e)
 </br>

-<h2>Part 2: Create our <i></i>Virtual Machines</i>. </h2>
+<h2>Part 2: Create the Virtual Machines. </h2>

-<h4>Next, we’ll create our first VM, which will be our “Domain Controller” running Windows Server 2022</h4>
+<h4>Next, we’ll create our first VM, which will run Windows Server 2022</h4>

-- Go back to the All Services page and select the Virtual Machines icon (you can also search “virtual machines” in the search box at the top).
+- Go back to the "All Services" page and select the "Virtual Machines" icon (you can also search “virtual machines” in the search box at the top).

-- From the Virtual Machines page, choose “Create” and then select “Azure virtual machine” from the drop-down menu.
+- From the "Virtual Machines" page, choose “Create” and then select “Azure virtual machine” from the drop-down menu.

 ![Part2_1 READY](https://github.com/user-attachments/assets/006d1936-0c1d-4143-ac4d-d5347f1456d1)